sarfarazsiddiquii/potpie/readme.md

 - Identifying and reporting security vulnerabilities in the codebase.
 - Automatically generating unit tests based on existing code logic.

 ---
+## Getting Started

+Refer to the [Getting Started Guide](./GETTING_STARTED.md) for detailed instructions on setting up Potpie and making your first agent work for you!

+---
 ## Make Potpie Your Own